superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 You'll see `keys: ["int10", "str10", "str11"]` as the results in `Playground`.
 Yes, `int11` is still missing, so with this approach you'll always need to give types like `Int` a default value.

 Furthermore, if we inherit from `TestObject` but not `NSObject`, i.e. `class ChildObject: TestObject`, we're going to see the same result.
-In real life it's very common to create things like `StudentObject` based on `UserObject`, and we do need to know `student1.name`, in which name is a property of `UserObject` if I'm allowed to be Captain Obvious here.
+In real life it's very common to create things like a `StudentObject` based on a `UserObject`, and we do need to know `student1.name`, in which name is a property of `UserObject` if I'm allowed to be Captain Obvious here.
 Anyway, to support things like this, we need to do some little tweaks:

 {% highlight swift %}
 ...